 Mr. Darby: I took the liberty of creating a synopsis for the Board which makes it's easier to understand.
-The survey cost was \$2,600, \$1,647 for permits, which was partially paid for and \$10,000 for the District Engineer.
+The survey cost was \$2,600, \$1,647 for our presence, which was partially paid for and \$10,000 for the District Engineer.
 So, the total overall project cost was around \$61,200.
 Will you send that out?
-(Mr. Darby is referring to a spreadsheet he handed to the Board members outlining the cost estimates).

-Mr. Darby: My understanding is that the BCA and the CDD allocated an additional \$5,000 towards this project.
-Where is the additional \$6,248 going to come from the CDD and do we want to proceed?
+Mr. Darby: My understanding is that the BCA and the CDD allocated \$5,000 towards this project.
+Where is the additional \$6,248 going to come from and do we want to proceed?
 If you look at the Goodson quote, which I will provide to Maryelen, asphalt is considerably more expensive than cement.